kaixueen/Mantap-Bookstore/README.md

 ---

-## 🖼️ Screenshot Suggestions for Report

-- Dashboard view of CloudTrail logs
-- EC2 instance attached to Auto Scaling Group
-- CloudWatch metrics for EC2 or RDS
-- Screenshot of your Django homepage
-- S3 bucket and CloudFront configuration
-- RDS DB connection confirmation

----

 ## 📌 Summary

 Mantap Bookstore demonstrates a secure and scalable deployment of a web application using Django and AWS services.
 It showcases key cloud architecture principles, including isolation, automation, scalability, and monitoring—all integrated using Infrastructure as Code.